 - Engaging and dispatching multiple bandits without getting touched.

-- Quick enough to cleave bullets and crossbow bolts fired at him.
+- Cleaving bullets and crossbow bolts fired at him.

-- Deflect a laser beam aimed straight at his face by, curiously enough, a robotic version of himself.
+- Deflecting a laser beam aimed straight at his face by, curiously enough, a robotic version of himself.

-He’s also tough enough to take a wicked punishment and have multiple bones broken mid fight and just kind of soldier on.
+He’s also tough enough to take a wicked punishment.
+Afro can have multiple bones broken mid fight and just kind of soldier on.

-In combat he’s very much a winner takes all and has no problem fighting dirty.
+In combat he’s very much a winner takes all sort of guy, and has no problem fighting dirty.
 Then again why wouldn’t he?
-He frequently engages opponents that are super human and/or armed with firearms.
+He frequently engages opponents that are super human and/or wielding firearms.

 This story seems to take place in a future, post-apocalyptic Japan.
-What and how brought the apocalypse about remains unclear.
+What brought the apocalypse about remains unclear.